Essential AI Logo

 Why This Matters

-Training strategy: Our measurements may offer paths to target specific datasets and data curricula that improve reflection at scale.
+• Training strategy: our measurements suggest ways to target datasets and curricula that improve reflection at scale.

-Safety and alignment: A model that can spot and fix its own mistakes is a model that's easier to trust, especially in applications where reliability is critical.
+• Safety & alignment: a model that can spot and fix its mistakes is easier to trust in reliability‑critical applications.

 Looking Ahead

-This work is a first step in a broader exploration.
-There's much more to learn about how and why reflection arises—what types of training data promote it, what kinds of reasoning are easiest to reflect on, and how reflection during pre-training connects to more advanced reasoning at inference time.
+This work is a first step.
+There’s more to learn about how and why reflection arises—what training data promotes it, which reasoning types are easiest to reflect on, and how reflection in pre‑training connects to stronger reasoning at inference time.

-We hope the tools and datasets we've released can help others explore these questions too.
+We hope the tools and datasets we’ve released help others explore these questions too.

 Resources